Morning sunlight + circadian clock illustration

 2. Can this work better than melatonin?

-Yes — because it restores your internal rhythm rather than overriding it, improving long-term timing of melatonin and cortisol.
+Yes — because it supports your internal rhythm rather than overriding it, offering melatonin-free sleep support that helps maintain balanced melatonin and cortisol cycles.

 3. Do gut microbes influence melatonin?